Several airlines operate flights to and from Varna, connecting it to various European cities.

 For by bus or rail station departures, arrival at least 30 minutes before your scheduled departure is recommended.
 This provides time to find your platform/bus, load luggage, and make yourself at home in.
 For international bus routes, allow slightly more time for pre-departure checks.

-Plan your transport to the airport or station, allowing for potential traffic, especially during peak summer hours.
+Plan your transport to the airport or train station, allowing for potential traffic, especially during peak summer hours.

 Have all travel documents readily accessible for check-in and security procedures.